mQckingbird/textile/README.md

 </p>

 # Wanna contribute?
-We are doing this for free, just for the sake of making something really cool out of nowhere.
+We are doing this for free, just for the sake of making something different about books.

-#### Develop Textile yourself
+We don't want to spoil anything, don't we?
+Pay attention.

-«¿Do you need a hand?
+#### You can help in our cause. «¿Do you need a hand?
 I have two»
 ```
 $ git clone https://github.com/matikbird/textiled
 $ cd textiled